Sep 22, 20146:30 PMWhat Every International Student and Postdoc Should Know About US EmploymentNYAS

 Application Deadline - February 1

-Application for 2014 SURP application is now open.
+Application for 2015 SURP application will open November 1, 2014.
 Completed online application must by submitted by February 1.
 Supporting materials can be received after the deadline.

 Admission to the program is very competitive.
 Students are urged to submit their applications as early as possible.
 Please review eligibility requirements listed above.